sourmash-bio/sourmash/doc/command-line.md

 db-matches.sig`, and then run `sourmash gather matching-hashes.sig db-matches.sig`.

-This combination of commands ensures that the more time- and memory-intensive `gather`, step is run only on the smallest possible number of signatures without affecting the results.
+This combination of commands ensures that the more time- and memory-intensive `gather` step is run only on a small set of relevant signatures, rather than all the signatures in the database.

 ## `sourmash lca` subcommands for taxonomic classification